 No, we are not.
 The Royal Institute of Chartered Surveyors provides governance over Chartered Surveyors.
-Chartered Surveyors assess properties for defects, future issues or problems which MSL Surveys do not.
-MSL Surveys is a member of The Survey Association which promotes best practise for our sector.
+Chartered Surveyors assess properties for defects, future issues or problems which Midland Survey do not.
+Midland Survey is a member of The Survey Association which promotes best practise for our sector.
 The Survey Association regularly meets with RICS and CICES (Chartered Institution of Civil Engineering) to examine matters of mutual interest.

 We have an archive of completed work and can retrieve drawings if they have been misplaced.